Why you should always wash your child's new clothes

 More points for consideration include:

 - Purchase gently-used clothing whenever possible.
 These clothes have been washed at least once, thus removing harmful chemicals.

 - Avoid buying low quality clothes.
 It's likely that the cheaper they are, the lower are the standards of quality control.

-- If possible, go for clothes that have been coloured with organic dyes.
+- If possible, go for clothes with organic dyes.
 A bit of research about the brand will give you some insight on this.

 - If you get an overwhelmingly strong smell from an item of clothing you wish to purchase, avoid it.
-It’s likely this smell is created by chemicals on the item.
+It's likely that chemicals created this smell.